-- Default Max.
-Enter the calculation maximum. - Max Type.
-Click the type of maximum for the calculation. - 6.
-Specify the accounts that will be affected by this payroll calculation: - a.
+- 6. Specify the accounts that will be affected by this payroll calculation: - a.
 In the Job Expense, Shop Expense, Overhead Expense, and Admin Expense boxes, enter the ledger account numbers to debit for each type of expense. - b.
 In the Credit Account box, enter the liability account number to credit. - c.
 In the Credit Subaccount box, enter the ledger subaccount number to credit.